casper-h/Ukko/README.md

 * [Splat](https://github.com/reactiveui/splat)
 * [ASP.NET Core WebAPI 2.1](https://github.com/aspnet/Home)

-### Services
+## Services

 * [OpenWeatherMapAPI](https://openweathermap.org/api)

+## Getting Started

-### Developer Environment Setup
+### Install

-The getting started guide is still currently in progress and will later have basic environment details.
-Until then hang tight and thank you for your interest in our humble project.

 * Download and install [.NET Core 2.1 SDK](https://www.microsoft.com/net/download)
 * Install Visual Studio Community with .NET Core, and Xamarin options selected.
 Will be targeting the three latest versions and all of their updates for Android, and iOS. *Visual Studio only please to keep this consistent as other IDEs have cause build errors for one or the other with metadata conflicts, and file generation.*
 * Install [Conveyor](https://marketplace.visualstudio.com/items?itemName=vs-publisher-1448185.ConveyorbyKeyoti) and follow all of the directions on the page for configuration.
 This will greatly simplify testing on a remote device.
 If you have some other preferred method go ahead and do that. *Might only work on Windows*.

-After cloning you will need to make a change before you can successfully use the application.
-Locate the *ApplicationSettings.cs* file located in the *...\<DIRECTORY_PROJECT_CLONED_TO>\Ukko\Ukko\Ukko* directory and open it.
-Then open the *Ukko.API.sln* (API solution) and run it by going to the debug menu or pressing F5.
-A window should pop up like the one from the conveyor instructions.
-Copy the IP addres it displays (your local network ip for your dev machine) and the port.
-Then paste this in the ApplicationSettings file for the *LOCALHOST_API_ADDRESS* value.
+* Clone the repo

+**Please be sure to build locally and that the build is successful, and tests have passed before pushing to GitHub.
+Regression tests included.** Breaking the build may result in expulsion as a collaborator.

+#### Ukko API

+There are two ways to run this application one is within Visual Studio, and the other is through command line which will later be detailed in the usage section.
+You are free to use whichever you want to run the application.
+During setup to get our machine ip setup correctly its easiest to at least run it initially through Visual Studio.

+Open the *Ukko.API* solution in visual studio *(.sln filetype)*, and run the debugger.
+A small window should pop up for conveyor if installed containing at least one row.
+Copy the Remote URL and port then open postman to test that it was the correct address if more than one was present.
+In postman create a GET request and paste in the following `<REMOTE_URL>/api/Weather/Current/<ZIPCODE>` and send.
+You should get back a current weather response.

+#### Ukko Applications

+Run Ukko.API and run it then open *Ukko.sln* in Visual Studio.
+Locate and open *ApplicationSettings.cs* file located in the root of the *Ukko* project in Solution Explorer.
+Then paste the Remote URL you got in the section above and paste in ApplicationSettings file for the *LOCALHOST_API_ADDRESS* value; appending `/api` at the end.
 Should look like the following:

 ```csharp
 public static readonly string LOCALHOST_API_ADDRESS = "http://192.168.86.24:45455/api";